 At Essex Classic Car Auctions (ECCA) we want to make selling your car as easy and straight-forward as possible.
 Whether it’s selling through one of our auctions, or listing your car in our “showroom” the ECCA team will help you every step way!

-Download your auction quick six step guide to selling your vehicle.
+Download your quick six step guide to selling your vehicle at auction.

 By following the simple step-by-step guide above, you will be able to submit your vehicle(s) to ECCA for inclusion in a forthcoming auction.

 The first step is to tell us about the vehicle you are thinking of selling, by completing the “Consignment Form”.

 We also ask that you submit a minimum of three (and up to six), good quality photographs that we can use in both the Auction Catalogue and here on the website.
 A picture speaks a thousand words.
 The more images we have and different interior and exterior angles the better.

 Please note that the entry fee (£100 + vat per vehicle) will be required before any entry is confirmed or added to either this website, or the catalogue.

 During the consignment process, we are available to discuss estimate, which will hopefully meet your expectations.
 Once terms of sale are confirmed your vehicle will be entered into one of our auctions.

 Fees and Charges